 Lyme disease is one of the most common tick-transmitted diseases in the world, although it can be relatively rare in Louisiana.
 Here, our vets in Lafayette share information about Lyme disease in pets as well as its symptoms and how to treat it.

 What is Lyme disease?

-If you suspect your pet may have Lyme disease, schedule an appointment with you pet as soon as possible.
+If you suspect your pet may have Lyme disease, schedule an appointment with your pet as soon as possible.

-During this appointment, your vet will work with you to gain a detailed understanding of your pet's medical history and will conduct a number of tests to provide a clear diagnosis.
-These can include blood tests, x-rays, uranalysis and fecal exams.
+During this appointment, your vet will work with you to gain a detailed understanding of your pet's medical history and will conduct several tests to provide a clear diagnosis.
+These can include blood tests, x-rays, urinalysis, and fecal exams.
 We may also have to draw fluid from your pet's affected joints to check for signs of the disease.